ieric01/ericorellana-jekyll-blog/_posts/2016-02-22-Params:-Permit-VS-Require.md

 On the other hand,

-The require method ensures that a specific parameter is present and if its not provided, the require method throws an error.
-Also, require does not return the actual hash but instead the actual value.
+The require method ensures that a specific parameter is present, if not, the require method raises an error.
+The require method does not return a hash but the value of the specified hash key.
 For example, using the same example above:

 {% highlight ruby %}
 params = ActionController::Parameters.new(name: "eric", hobby: "juggling")